wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/1-introduction.md

-Learn the steps to optimize Azure Virtual Desktop, including how to customize a basic environment to use Autoscale.
-We'll look at how you can reduce cost and optimize user performance by scaling host pools on demand using depth and breadth scaling.
+Learn the steps to optimize deployment and infrastructure costs using Azure Virtual Desktop’s native scaling tool Autoscale.
+Learn how to configure Autoscale so that session host VMs are only running during peak, high- demand hours and deallocated otherwise.

 ## Learning objectives

 In this module, you will learn how to:

-- Configure automatic scaling of session hosts
+- Configure automatic scaling of session hosts with Autoscale

 ## Prerequisites